 The nine months of pregnancy can be a smorgasboard of aches, pains and discomforts.
 It’s thought almost one third of women are unlucky enough to suffer from SPD or Symphysis Pubic Dysfunction.

-Symphysis Pubic Dysfunction (SPD) is one of the most common complaints that I see in pregnant women.
+Symphysis Pubic Dysfunction (SPD) is one of the most common complaints that we see in pregnant women.
 The symphysis pubis is the joint that connects the two halves of your pelvis, and SPD happens when that joint becomes unstable.
 The pain can be felt at the front of the pelvis over the pubic bone, sometimes radiating into the upper thighs.
 It can also be felt at the lower back, or into the perineum (pelvic floor region).

 SPD is thought to be caused by hormonal and pelvic load changes during pregnancy that lead to more relaxed ligaments and muscular weakness.
 Women can experience mild to severe pain walking, going upstairs or standing.
 Turning over in bed can also cause discomfort.